IronGG/Lab3_ARN/rapport.md

 This one is interesting because once again we can see overfitting but it looks like the initial training in the the first fold got the best result across all validations.
 Adding any more training was bad.

+This implies that by increasing the amount of perceptrons we actually got better results, but we should stop trainng the model really early.

 We created a notebook for this experiment. it's named lab3_BarreiraRomero_AnotherModel

 ### Problems found